HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 - **Video** - providers that host the arbitrary video content of their users
 - **Other** - uncategorized or non-conforming activity

-<p class="note">Note on CDNs: The CDN category here includes providers that provide resources on public CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does not include resources that are simply served over a CDN. i.e. putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.</p>
+<p class="note">Note: The CDN category here includes providers that provide resources on public CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does not include resources that are simply served over a CDN.
+For example, putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.</p>

-One difference that we have taken this year is to remove the Hosting category from our data this year.
-If you happen to use Wordpress.com for your blog, or Shopify for your ecommerce platform, then we're going to ignore other requests for those domains by that site as not truly "third-party", as they are in many ways part of hosting on those platforms.
-Similar to the way we noted above, we do not consider CDNs in front of a page to be "third party".

-In reality this made very little difference to the numbers, but we feel it's a more accurate reflection of what we should consider "third party" by above definition, and also aligns more closely with how the other chapters use this term.
+One change that we have made to our methodology this year is to remove the Hosting category from our analysis.
+If you happen to use WordPress.com for your blog, or Shopify for your ecommerce platform, then we're going to ignore other requests for those domains by that site as not truly "third-party", as they are in many ways part of hosting on those platforms.
+Similar to the note above, we do not consider CDNs in front of a page to be "third party".
+In reality this made very little difference to the numbers, but we feel it's a more accurate reflection of what we should consider "third party" by the above definition, and also aligns more closely with how the other chapters use this term.

 ### Caveats

 - All data presented here is based on a non-interactive, cold load.
 These values could start to look quite different after user interaction.
 - The pages are tested from servers in the US with no cookies set, so third-parties requested after opt-in are not included.
 This will especially affect pages hosted and predominantly served to countries in scope for the <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>, or other similar legislation.
 - Only the home pages are tested.
 Other pages may have different third-party requirements.
-- Some of the lesser-used third-party domains are uncategorised into the _unknown_ category.
-As part of this analysis we submitted more categories for the top used domains to improve this data set.
+- Some of the lesser-used third-party domains are grouped into the _unknown_ category.
+As part of this analysis we submitted more categories for the top-used domains to improve the third-party-web dataset.

 Learn more about our [methodology](./methodology).